7nohe/openapi-react-query-codegen/README.md

 This feature will generate a function in infiniteQueries.ts when the name specified by the `pageParam` option exists in the query parameters and the name specified by the `nextPageParam` option exists in the response.

+The `initialPageParam` option can be specified to set the intial page to load, defaults to 1.
+The `nextPageParam` supports dot notation for nested values (i.e. `meta.next`).

 Example Schema:

 ```yml